Wordlist

 Used in the Swedish Environmental Code, rules and regulations with the meaning to transfer an article to Sweden from another country outside the EU, so-called third country.
 This is based on how the Swedish Customs and the tax authorities define import.
 The Swedish versions of the EU legislation use import and export also for trade between the EU member states.

-importer: means any natural or legal person established within the Community who is responsible for import (REACH).
+Importer: means any natural or legal person established within the Community who is responsible for import (The REACH Regulation).

 Industry chemical